 Mechanically, the standard 4-Series models have benefited from a stiffer suspension setup designed to deliver sportier handling without hurting ride comfort.
 This applies to both the standard suspension and available M Sport suspension and Adaptive suspension.

-Powertrain specifications for the United States are yet to be confirmed but we’re not expecting any changes as BMW added new engines to the family for the 2017 model year.
+Powertrain specifications are unchanged as BMW added new engines to the family for the 2017 model year.

-This means the base 430i should continue with a 248-horsepower turbocharged 2.0-liter inline-4 while the more potent 440i should continue with a 320-hp turbocharged 3.0-liter inline-6.
+This means the base 430i continues with a 248-horsepower turbocharged 2.0-liter inline-4 while the more potent 440i continues with a 320-hp turbocharged 3.0-liter inline-6.
 In addition to these two powertrains, buyers will also continue to have the choice of 6-speed manual or 8-speed automatic transmissions and rear- or all-wheel drive.

 Pricing is yet to be released but should start close to the $43,145 starting price of the 2017 model.